UpForce-Tech/minimap-react/README.md

 # Minimap
 A preview of full webpage or its DOM element with flexible positioning and navigation support

+#Note

+its under development and can not be used in production

 ## Installation

 To install this Component, run `yarn add minimap-react` or `npm install minimap-react`.